 Post Graduate Diploma in Humanistic Counselling - Brighton University

-I welcome and work with clients who have a variety of reasons for seeking counselling, such as addictions, anxiety, depression, low self esteem, insomnia and issues around eating.
-I also have particular experience working with bereavement and loss, having trained with and worked for Cruse Bereavement Care for two years.
+I welcome and work with clients who have a wide variety of reasons for seeking counselling, such as anxiety, addictions, trauma, depression, insomnia, bereavement, low self-confidence.
+I also work with trainee counsellors.

 I am insured and a registered member of BACP (the main regulatory body for counselling in the UK) and I am mindful of their ethical framework.